Konstantinos GIAPIS, et al.

 First-principles simulations of the collisional dynamics reveal

-that O2 production proceeds via strongly-bent CO2 configurations,
+that O2 production proceeds via strongly-bent CO2

-without visiting other intermediates.
-Bent CO2 provides dynamic
+configurations, without visiting other intermediates.
+Bent CO2

-This unexpected collision-induced transformation of individual CO2
+orientation.
+This unexpected collision-induced transformation of

-astrophysical environments and may inspire plasma-driven electro-
+generating O2 in astrophysical environments and may inspire

-and photo-catalytic strategies for terrestrial CO2 reduction.
+plasma-driven electro- and photo-catalytic strategies for

 Introduction

-Although plentiful in modern Earth’s atmosphere, molecular oxygen
+Although plentiful in modern Earth’s atmosphere, molecular

-environments, which release O2 from compounds, such as H2O, CO2,
+occurring in extreme environments, which release O2 from

-CO, silicates, and metal oxides.
-Such reactions may offer
+compounds, such as H2O, CO2, CO, silicates, and metal oxides.

-competing explanations for the origin of O2 in comets, in the
+Such reactions may offer competing explanations for the origin

-upper atmosphere of Mars, and in Earth’s prebiotic
+of O2 in comets, in the upper atmosphere of Mars, and in Earth’s

-atmosphere7,8,9.
-They may also present alternative ways for
+prebiotic atmosphere7,8,9.
+They may also present alternative

 The dissociation of CO2 proceeds via multiple pathways depending